Core State

 Idiosyncratic adjustment captures asset-specific discrete effects that are not explained by the systematic market leg.
 They are recorded as governed absolute contributions once the information is supportable and approved under policy or committee review.

-mechanics readable.
-This example runs from 2025-03-15
+runs from 2025-03-15 to 2025-09-28,

-to 2025-09-28, crosses two external NAV observations,
+crosses two external NAV observations, includes contributions and a

-into monthly, weekly, and daily roll-forwards.
-The event table is
+distribution, and then extends into monthly, weekly, and daily

-ordered by Known Date.
+roll-forwards.
+The event table is ordered by Known Date.

 | Data Type | Effective Date | Timing | Known Date | Investment Type | Asset Name | Market Proxy | Value (USD) |